ghee shelf life

 Conclusion

-Although it is a very long-lasting product, it is not eternal.
+Although it is a very long-lasting product, pure butterfat is not eternal.
 In time, without exception, it will become rancid.
 But you don’t have to worry as this won’t happen in a short time.
 If you have an expired unopened jar of ghee in the pantry, you are free to use it for half a year from the expiration, if not longer than that.

 See more: How long is butter good for?